Misericordia University

-Misericordia University is a private Roman Catholic university in Dallas, Pennsylvania.
+Misericordia University is a private Catholic university in the Dallas, Pennsylvania area, United States.
 It was founded by the Religious Sisters of Mercy in 1924 as College Misericordia; in 2007 it became a university and changed its name.
 The university offers bachelor's, master's and doctoral degrees as well as post-master's and post-bachelor's certificates.
-The university operates a campus in Pittsburgh, Pennsylvania where it offers an accelerated Bachelor of Science in Nursing program in partnership with Orbis Education.
+The university operates a campus in Pittsburgh, Pennsylvania, where it offers an accelerated Bachelor of Science in Nursing program in partnership with Orbis Education.

 History

 The Religious Sisters of Mercy were of the order of Mercy founded in Dublin in 1831.
 The Sisters vowed to be of service to the impoverished, sick and uneducated.
 The Sisters of Mercy came to the Wyoming Valley area of Pennsylvania in 1875, continuing their mission of praying, teaching and caring for the sick.
 The sisters established a school for children and a night school for adults in the coal mining region.

-On August 15, 1924, the Sisters of Mercy established Luzerne County's first four-year institution of higher learning, Misericordia, on nearly 100 acre of land in Dallas, Pennsylvania, purchased by the Sisters for this purpose in 1914.
+On September 15, 1924, the Sisters of Mercy established Luzerne County's first four-year institution of higher learning, the College Misericordia, on nearly 100 acre of land in Dallas, Pennsylvania, purchased by the sisters for this purpose in 1914.
+The institution's name comes from the Latin word misericordia, meaning "mercy".
+When the college opened, it had 37 students.

-More than 2,500 people witnessed the dedication of Misericordia (whose name means “heart of mercy”).
-That September, 37 students began their studies.

 Misericordia continues to be as a university, a broad-based liberal arts and pre-professional studies institution offering education to those of all faiths.
 The university has been co-educational since the 1970s and offers graduate programs.
 Today, Misericordia University is located on the original grounds, but has expanded to 120 acre, situated in a suburban setting 8 mi from downtown Wilkes-Barre.

-Prior to August 24, 2007, Misericordia operated as "College Misericordia."
-The institution began operations as Misericordia University on August 24, 2007.
+On August 24, 2007, the institution became Misericordia University.

 Campus

+The majority of the university grounds, and all of the census-designated place, are in Dallas Township.
+The university has a small property in Dallas Borough.

-Recently (2009–2021), numerous changes have been added to the campus:
+Between 2009 and 2021, numerous changes have been added to the campus: